-Quang-Style Noodle includes shrimp, pork or chicken, and crushed rice paper, roasted peanut, and spices.
-The delicious broth is a secret to make noodles go into your hearts.
+Quang-style Noodle includes shrimp, pork or chicken, crushed rice paper, roasted peanut, and spices.
+The delicious broth is a secret to making noodles go into your hearts.
 But wait, there’s more; this dish will be delicious if served with lettuce, lemon, chili, basil, cilantro, bean sprouts, chopped spinach, banana blossom, and herbs such as mint leaves, houttuynia, cabbage, coriander, and onion.

 It is not hard for you to find out where to eat during your tour to Central Vietnam.
 You can come to Quang-Style Noodle food courts in Hoi An Ancient Town to enjoy the distinctive flavor of this dish.

 Sliced Pork Rolled With Rice Paper in Danang City